 P.S.
 Feel free to comment below about what’s said in your country as a cheers, and after someone sneezes.

 This article was posted on Wednesday, June 7th, 2006 at 10:06 am and is filed under Cheers!, Countries & Cultures, Customs and Traditions, German, Germany, Gesundheit, Italian, Italy, Languages, Sneezing, Words & Phrases, Yiddish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 20 Responses to ““Gesundheit!” and “Alla Salut!” mean “Cheers!” and “God Bless You!””